klippa-app/react-native-klippa-scanner-sdk/README.md

         // The amount of seconds the preview should be visible for, should be a float.
         PreviewDuration: 1.0,

-        // Whether the scanner automatically cuts out documents, should be a Boolean.
-        IsCropEnabled: true,

         // Whether the camera has a view finder overlay (a helper grid so the user knows where the document should be), should be a Boolean.
         IsViewFinderEnabled: true,